 Consumer Privacy

-Your information is sold directly to marketers by many important businesses most Americans tend to trust.
-This information is then collected by "data aggregators", who will sell it online to anyone who wants it, sometimes for free.
+Your information is sold directly to marketers by many important businesses most Americans tend to trust implicitly: your cell carrier, the manufacturer of your car, the USPS, and even your state’s voting records.
+This information is then collected by "data aggregators", who will sell it online to anyone who wants it, often giving it away for free.

-This is why you get spam calls that know your name, junk mail that knows what car you drive, and targeted Internet advertisements that know your interests.
+This is why you get spam calls that know your name, junk mail that knows which type of vehicle you drive, and online advertisements targeted to your interests.